MeastroZI/JSON_DSL/README.md

 ### How this transformation rule transforming the $ref for JSON SCHEMA 2019 to 2020:

-this is the updater of the path variable which update the path variable
+this are the updaters of the path variable which update the path variable

-Ex :
 ------------------------------item to prefixItems----------------------------------------

 ```json